 Knowledge of the law

-With profound differences existing between the UK and Spanish legal systems, a legal translator working between British English and European Spanish should have trained in both systems either at law school or through continuous professional development.
+With profound differences existing between the UK and Spanish legal systems, a legal translator working between British English and European Spanish should have been trained in both systems either at law school or through continuous professional development.
 One of the main characteristics of translation between these two systems are ‘apparent’ equivalences or an outright lack of equivalences in some areas which make the translation of certain terminology virtually impossible.
 A professional who is knowledgeable of the law will know how to act in these cases.

 Human translation vs machine translation